-- 1. In the Salesforce application, from Setup, click Create > Apps. - 2.
+- 1. In the Salesforce application, from Setup, enter Apps in the Quick Find box, then select Apps. - 2.
 In the Connected Apps related list, click New. - 3.
 In the Connected App Name field, enter DeliveryTrakr. - 4.
 In the Contact Email field, enter your email address. - 5.
 In the API (Enable OAuth Settings) section, select Enable OAuth Settings. - 6.
-In the Callback URL field, paste the URL of the Heroku app you just created and change the protocol to https.
+In the Callback URL field, paste the URL of the Heroku app you just created and change the protocol to HTTPS.
 For example, your final URL might look something like https://deep-samurai-7923.herokuapp.com. - 7.
 In the Selected OAuth Scopes field, select Full access and click Add.

 As a best practice, you'll want to keep the OAuth scopes as limited as needed for your canvas app functionality.